 Audio Inputs: Assign an audio input to a specific video/computer source input.
-(Default settings are as follows: Audio 1 is used with VGA 1; Audio 2 is used with VGA 2; Audio 3 is used with Component; Audio 4 is used with S-video and composite; Audio 5 is used with RGBHV/YPbPr.)
+(Default settings are as follows: Audio 1 is used with VGA 1; Audio 2 is used with VGA 2 and RGBHV/YPbPr; Audio 3 is used with Component; Audio 4 is used with S-video; Audio 5 is used with composite.)